-Board of Directors meetings are held every month, in principle.
-The meetings were held 15 times in fiscal year 2023, where important management matters such as the Medium-term Management Plan, major investment projects, business strategies of each business division, and IR activities were deliberated and decided.
+The meetings were held 14 times in fiscal year 2024, where important management matters such as the Medium-term Management Plan, major investment projects, business strategies of each business division, and IR activities were deliberated and decided.
 In addition, the rationality of cross-shareholdings was verified.
 Furthermore, the status of audit is reported from the Audit & Supervisory Committee in a timely manner.

-The content of matters deliberated on by the Executive Committee and its advisory committees regarding risk management, compliance, sustainability, etc. at MHC is regularly reported to the Board of Directors.
-Important policies and other matters are deliberated upon by the Board of Directors.
+Important policies and other matters are deliberated at the Board of Directors meetings.
+The content of matters deliberated by the Executive Committee and its advisory committees regarding risk management, compliance, sustainability, etc. is regularly reported to the Board of Directors.